fullcalendar/fullcalendar-docs/_docs-v4/upgrading-from-v3.md

   - Native Date objects are used in place of Moment objects.
   - Time zone support was reworked and is now more intuitive.
   - Date formatting is delegated to the native [DateTimeFormat API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat).
 - A modular plugin-based API.
+[See the list of plugin](plugin-index).
 - A more object-oriented API.
 There are distinct `Calendar`, `EventSource`, and `Event` classes.
 - Many settings and callbacks have been renamed, reworked, or their arguments have changed.
 - IE 9 & 10 support has been dropped.
 Only IE11 and Edge are supported.